zincsearch/zincsearch-docs/docs/telemetry.md

 ## Do I need to know anything else?

 We have implemented [sentry](https://sentry.io) in order to capture any errors happening and be able to fix them.
-It captures errors as and when they happen and send them to sentry in order for us to analyze and fix them.
+It captures errors as and when they happen and sends them to sentry in order for us to analyze and fix them.